Getting Married?

 Instructions for Requesting a Change in Marital Status After Initial Filing of FAFSA

 A student’s marital status for an academic year is established on the date that the FAFSA application was initially completed.
 This could mean a married student could be considered a dependent rather than independent for the academic year if the FAFSA application was initially completed prior to a marriage.
 Federal Student Aid allows an institution to use its professional judgement to change this status in specific situations.
-At Idaho State University, there are two specific instances: to resolve a federal financial aid inequity in the household between the student and his/her spouse or to consider a significant change in the student’s household financial situation due to a marriage.
+At Idaho State University, a consideration request can be made to resolve a federal financial aid inequity in the household between the student and his/her spouse*.

 To request a review, a student must schedule an appointment with a financial aid counselor.
 The counselor will discuss the circumstance with the student and provide the petition to the student.
 The student will then complete the form and submit it with the required documentation to start the review process.
 A petition will not be considered without documentation.
 Once federal financial aid has been disbursed to a student as a dependent student, the student will remain a dependent student for the academic year.